Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups of Closed and Semi-Open Segments

-In our intended applications, $\calS$ represents the finite behaviours and $\calT$ the infinite behaviours of a system encoded in terms of pairs $(s,t)\in \calS\times\calT$.
+In our intended applications, $\calS$ and $\calT$ represent different behaviours of a system encoded in terms of pairs $(s,t)\in \calS\times\calT$.
+These could be finite or infinite behaviours, non-faulting or faulting ones or, as in our context, closed or semi-open intervals or segments, including those with infinite chains.

-More concretely, $\calS$ is a partial monoid of closed finite segments and $\calT$ a (partial) monoid of semi-infinite segments $[i,\infty]$ without upper bounds.
+More concretely, we consider $\calS$ to be a partial monoid of closed finite segments and $\calT$ a (partial) monoid of semi-open segments $[i,j)$.
+For convenience, we may include segments $[i,\infty)$ and $[i,\infty]$, which are obtained by adding an element $\infty$ that is greater than any element of the underlying poset whenever such an element does not exist.
+A typical example is formed by the extended non-negative reals $\mathbb{R}_+^\infty$.
 General intervals, as in Section~\ref{sec:segments-intervals}, would require a more tedious nested product construction.

-We henceforth call semi-infinite segments simply \emph{infinite segments}.
-Multiplication $\odot$ models fusion of finite segments, as usual.
-Action $s\circ t$ represents the fusion of a finite segment $s$ with an infinite segment $t$.
-The use of partial semigroup actions and the clear typing of finite and infinite segments rule out that infinite segments are fused with finite ones.
+In this setting, multiplication $\odot$ models fusion of closed segments, as usual.
+Action $s\circ t$ represents the fusion of a closed segment $s$ with a semi-open segment $t$.
+The use of partial semigroup actions and the clear typing of closed and semi-open segments rule out that semi-open segments are fused with closed or other semi-open ones.

 A similar construction on the free monoid $X^\ast$ and the set $X^\omega$ models the compositions of finite and infinite words, albeit in a simpler total setting.